 Do be aware that, depending on which style you choose, there may be multiple components which could collect dust.
 Since you obviously don't want dust in your cooking, either choose a more minimal chandelier or make sure to have a quick dust before you begin preparing any food.

-4 Light up the rainbow
+14. Light up the rainbow

-5. Look to traditional materials
+15. Look to traditional materials

-With metals so popular in lighting it can be easy to forget about how impactful using a traditional material can be.
+With metals so popular in lighting, it can be easy to forget about how impactful using a traditional material can be.

-6 Opt for a cluster
+16. Opt for a cluster

 This bespoke mirrored island by Jo Berryman Studio clearly wants to be the star of the show, and this is a wonderful way to show the power of kitchen island lighting.

-7 Add a highlight
+17. Add a highlight

 Keeping to a strict monochrome look in your kitchen is a great way for making a strong design statement.
 This doesn't mean, however, that you can't add unexpected splashes of something special.